mcereda/programming/golang/README.md

 ```

 The `var` statement declares a list of variables.<br/>
-Variables sharing their type can use the shortened definition.<br/>
+It can be used at the package or function level.

 Declarations can include initializers (one per variable).
-In this case the initialized variable will take the type of the initializer.
+In this case the initialized variable will take the type of the initializer.<br/>
+Variables sharing their type can use the shortened definition.

 ```go
 var c, python, java bool